kyu36003-source/CreativeMarket/contracts/README.md

 ## 📜 License

-MIT License - Built for Seedify Hackathon 2025
+Apache License 2.0 - Built for Seedify Hackathon 2025

+See [LICENSE](../LICENSE) for full details.

 ---